Short Term Fitness Goals

 By making the decision to improve your health and live a healthier lifestyle you have already achieved your first goal!

 If you are looking to lose weight, then short term goals like 1-2lbs per week (0.5 – 1kg) is a healthy figure to aim for.
 Over 12 weeks these short-term goals will get you to your target destination in no time.

 If you are planning a long-term goal like a marathon, then why not start with short term goals like running 1k, then 3k, then 5k first?
 Or even just getting off the sofa and going for your first run or even just a walk.
 Making exercise a regular habit means it becomes part of your daily routine, and you will be running miles before you even realise it.

 There are tonnes of options to keep you motivated on your journey to your long-term goal, but even when you get there you shouldn’t see it as a finish line.
 Living a healthy lifestyle is about the journey not the end of the road.
 Small, regular, amounts of exercise are enough to maintain healthy habits and fitness progress.

-Check out our success stories to get inspired.
+Check out our success stories and testimonials to get inspired.